MahabubArafat/backend-dev-questions-answers/answers/General Questions/howBrowserMakeMoney.md

 # How do companies like Microsoft, Google, Opera and Mozilla profit from their browsers?

-<mark>In One sentence, Browsers Earn from search engines and ADS platforms.
-And Some by iffering premium feature, donations,licensing, extension market place cut</mark>
+<mark>In One sentence, Browsers Earn from search engines and Ads platforms.
+And Some by offering premium feature, donations,licensing, extension market place cut</mark>

 Individual Companies: